Legcord/Legcord/README.md

  -We are using official web app and adding some magic powder to make it all work!
 ## 3. Can I use this on other architectures or operating systems?

  -Yes!
-ArmCord should work normally under Windows, ~~Mac OS~~ (Mac OS is broken see [#48](https://github.com/ArmCord/ArmCord/issues/48)) and Linux as long as it has NodeJS, npm and Electron support.
+ArmCord should work normally under Windows, Mac OS and Linux as long as it has NodeJS, npm and Electron support.

 # Credits
 [ArmCord UI Elements and few features](https://github.com/kckarnige)